Indonesia national futsal team

-The Indonesian national futsal team represents Indonesia in international futsal competitions.
-Indonesia has played fourteen times at the AFF Futsal Championship and nine times at the AFC Futsal Asian Cup.
-The team never participates in any World Cup but has won the AFF Futsal Championship only once in 2010.
+The Indonesia national futsal team (Indonesian: Tim nasional futsal Indonesia) represents Indonesia in international futsal competitions.
+Indonesia has played fourteen times at the ASEAN Futsal Championship and nine times at the AFC Futsal Asian Cup.
+The team never participates in any World Cup but has won the ASEAN Futsal Championship twice in 2010 and 2024.
+While under the ultimate control of Indonesia's football governing body, PSSI, the one who regulates the activities of the national futsal team is the Indonesia Futsal Federation—futsal governing body of Indonesia and a member association of PSSI.

 History

 The history of futsal has been around for a long time in Indonesia.
-The journey of futsal started in 1998-1999, But it was in 2002 that futsal was officially recognized in Indonesia when this country was asked to host the AFC final round of futsal championships in Jakarta by the AFC.

 Although relatively new, this sport is quite often found in various regions.
 This can be seen from the number of futsal fields that have been built in many cities.

 The first futsal League competition in Indonesia was held in 2006 and called the Indonesia Futsal League (IFL) and the Liga Futsal Wanita Indonesia (LFWI) was held in 2012.
 But in 2015, IFL changed its name to Indonesia Pro Futsal League (PFL) and LFWI changed the name to Women's Pro Futsal League (WPFL).

 There are several names that have contributed to the development of futsal in Indonesia.
-Names such as Wandy Batangtaris, a member of the FIFA Futsal Committee and the Ronny Pattinasarani are mentioned as pioneers and developers of futsal in Indonesia.
+Names such as Wandy Batangtaris, a member of the FIFA Futsal Committee and the Ronny Pattinasarany are mentioned as pioneers and developers of futsal in Indonesia.
 And there is another one who is very serious about advancing futsal, namely Hary Tanoesoedibjo.